rajeshappi123/blog-demo-projects/_posts/2020-04-27-spring-rest-azure-ad-oauth-p2.markdown

                         .antMatchers("/api/v1/**").authenticated()
                         .antMatchers("/").permitAll());
     }
 ...

 {% endhighlight %}

 7. By default Spring Security expects `authorities` claim in `Access Token`.
-However Azure AD populates `roles` claim with the Applciation Roles.
+However Azure AD populates `roles` claim with the Application Roles.
 Will need to customize the default behaviour by defining a custom implementation of `JwtAuthenticationConverter`:

 {% highlight java %}